 My suggested itinerary for the additional 24 hours is as follow:

 Take the shuttle bus to Swarovski Crystal Worlds in Wattens if this is something you are interested in.
 The chambers of wonder and the vast crystal park landscape can keep you busy for two to three hours.
-Kids especially enjoy the big play tower, labyrinth and other outdoor activities.
+Kids especially enjoy the big play tower, labyrinth, and other outdoor activities.

 Have lunch at Swarovski or return to Innsbruck to grab lunch at the Market Hall next to the market square.

-Get back on the hop on hop off bus to visit the Bergisel next.
-On this historic hill, you can take the lift to the top of the Olympic ski jump and marvel at the Tirol Panorama.
-The latter is Tyrol’s largest oil painting depicting the historic Third Battle of Bergisel.
+Next, get back on the hop-on hop-off bus to visit Bergisel.
+Take the lift to the top of the Olympic ski jump and see the Tirol Panorama, Tyrol’s largest oil painting of the Third Battle of Bergisel.

-The total cost of activities and attractions on day 2 of the 48-hour Innsbruck Card itinerary: €78,00 Total savings over 48 hours: €163,80 – €63,00 = €100,80 |
+The total cost of activities and attractions on day 2 of the 48-hour Innsbruck Card itinerary: €79,00.
+Total savings over 48 hours: €174,50 – €79,00 = €95,50 |

 Itinerary for 72-Hour Innsbruck Card